 Note: Students interested in participating in the NY Court Pro Bono Scholars Program may also do so by taking the Equal Justice and Defender Externship which is separately described in the Clinic Description Packet.
 Students in this program would work and take a separate course of study at EJI in Alabama after taking the February New York Bar exam.
-Please apply to this program as directed in the description.
+Please apply to this program as directed in that clinic's description.

 Qualifications for Applicants

 The clinic is open to 3Ls who will complete all other coursework required for graduation prior to Spring semester and will take the Bar Exam in February, if the student so desires.
 A student who is not planning to practice in New York State may apply to take the NYU Law PBSP course and fieldwork credits even if not taking the New York State Bar exam but that student will not be acknowledged by the New York Court of Appeals as a member of the New York Pro Bono Scholars Program.
 States other than New York rarely, if ever, allow pre-bar graduation exam taking or early admission; students hoping to take other state bar exams pre-graduation and/or to seek early bar admission are responsible for determining whether the state in question makes allowance for such choice.

 Student and Recent Graduate Contacts